i3anaan/DrawALine/README.md

 _Please follow the first time installation steps before usage_
 1. Activate the virtualenv (`.\env\Scripts\activate`)
 2. Run the program using (`python .\src\main.py [preprocessing] [classifier] [parameters]`)
-    * Preprocessing options are used to control the data set that is fed into the classifier
+    * Preprocessing options are used to control the dataset that is fed into the classifier
     * The classifier option determines which classifier to used
     * Each classifier can have their own settings, set using options after the classifier
         * **Note that default settings will be used for parameters that are not set, this can include iterating over a range.**